-She has participated in chamber music festivals around the world, including the Taos Chamber Music School and Festival (USA), and the International Musicians Seminar Prussia Cove (UK) where she regularly attends the invitation-only Open Chamber Music sessions.
+She has participated in chamber music festivals around the world, including the Geelvinck Fortepiano Festival (NL), Taos Chamber Music School and Festival (USA), and the International Musicians Seminar Prussia Cove (UK) where she regularly attends the invitation-only Open Chamber Music sessions.

-In 2011, Jenna recorded Unsuk Chin’s Double Bind? for solo violin and electronics for BBC broadcast, collaborating with the work’s original creators at IRCAM and performing it on the BBC Total Immersion series.
-Jenna is an assistant violin teacher at the Yehudi Menuhin School (Surrey, UK), a specialist music school for students between 8–18 years old.
+In 2017, Jenna joined the faculty of the Royal Conservatory in The Hague’s School for Young Talent.
+Jenna previously taught at the Yehudi Menuhin School (UK), a specialist music school for students between 8–18 years old.

-Jenna was a founder of the Birdfoot Festival in 2011 and serves as the festival’s Artistic Director.
+Jenna co-founded the Birdfoot Festival in 2011 and serves as its Artistic Director.

 For more information about Ms. Sherry, visit JennaSherry.com